O-ring theory of economic development

 The O-ring theory of economic development is a model of economic development put forward by Michael Kremer in 1993, which proposes that tasks of production must be executed proficiently together in order for any of them to be of high value.
 The key feature of this model is positive assortative matching, whereby people with similar skill levels work together.

-The model argues that the O-ring development theory explains why rich countries produce more complicated products, have larger firms and much higher worker productivity than poor countries.
+The theory seeks to explain why rich countries produce more complicated products, have larger firms and much higher worker productivity than poor countries.

 The name is a reference to the 1986 Challenger shuttle disaster, a catastrophe caused by the failure of O-rings.

 Model

-The model assumes that firms are risk-neutral, labor markets are competitive, workers supply labor inelastically, workers are imperfect substitutes for one another, and there is a sufficient complementarity of tasks.
+The model assumes that firms are risk-neutral, labor markets are competitive, workers supply labor inelastically, multiple low-skill workers cannot substitute for one high-skill worker within a production chain, and there is a sufficient complementarity of tasks.

 Production is broken down into $n$ tasks.
 Laborers can use a multitude of techniques of varying efficiency to carry out these tasks depending on their skill.
 Skill is denoted by $q$, where $0 \le q \le 1$.
-The concept of $q$ differs depending on interpretation.
+Here $q$ is the expected fraction of maximum product value retained after a worker performs a task.
 It could represent the probability of a worker successfully completing a task, the quality of task completion expressed as a percentage, or the quality of task completion with the condition of a margin of error that could reduce quality.
-Output then equals the product of the $q$ values of each of the $n$ tasks together and scaling it by a firm specific constant, $B$.
-This scalar is positively correlated with the number of tasks.
-The production function is:
+Kremer's original production function includes capital: